 Learn to know your dog

-Spot any changes early
+Spot any changes and pain early

 Track the development of pain and your dog’s health

-Research on pain in dogs
+Research on pain in dogs and the pain index

 Katariina Mäki ja Anna Hielm-Björkman: Tunnistatko koirasi kivun?